GoGoSoSlow/anchor-uploader/README.md

 # then
 docker-compose up

+If you have large episodes that fail, you may need to increase the UPLOAD_TIMEOUT in upload.js and rebuild the image.

 ## TODO
 remove uneccesary dependencies, configurable sorting of files, testing of unusual file names, better support for slow uploads, error handling and option to abandon uploads